nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Managing Dependencies

 A project often depends on third-party libraries.
-For example, Address Book depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
+For example, Task Manager depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
 Managing these _dependencies_ can be automated using Gradle.
-For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>
+For example, Gradle can download the dependencies automatically, which is better than the following alternatives.<br>
 a.
 Include those libraries in the repo (this bloats the repo size)<br>
 b.
 Require developers to download those libraries manually (this creates extra work for developers)<br>

 ## Future Development

-There are several additions that can be made to Collate to further increase its usefulness and usability.
+There are several additions that can be made to Amethyst to further increase its usefulness and usability.

 #### GUI testing
 The current implementation does not perform any tests on the GUI component and relies solely on visual